Cirrent/ccm_documentation_stage/docs/using-ccm-with-cloud-platforms.rst

 Using CCM with cloud platforms
 ===============================

-AIROC™ CCM simplifies the process of connecting your products to your Product Cloud.
+AIROC™ CCM modules simplify the process of connecting your products to your Product Cloud.
 Key to this functionality is CIRRENT™ Cloud ID, an INFINEON service.
 When a user first boots up your product CIRRENT™ Cloud ID securely authenticates the device and automatically provisions the device into your Product Cloud.
 In this section we outline what you need to do to ensure that your CCM-equipped devices effortlessly connect to your Product Cloud.

 AWS IoT Core